Skip to main content

 How to use Aptos Indexer API?

-This guide proceeds through the following three main steps.
+This guide covers three main steps:

-- Setting up the environment for using Nodit
+1. Setting up your environment for Nodit

-- Trying out the Indexer API
+2. Trying out the Indexer API

 1. Setting up Nodit Console